 Fads come and go, but dinosaurs are here to stay!
 Kids just can’t get enough of them, and lucky for you, there are plenty of dinosaur attractions from coast to coast.
-From silly cartoons to serious science, we’ve found over 20 of the best dino-mite places to discover with your little paleontologists including state parks, theme parks, children’s museums and even and dinosaur-themed restaurant that features it’s own “Build-A-Dino” center.
+From silly cartoons to serious science, we’ve found over 20 of the best dino-mite places to discover with your little paleontologists including state parks, theme parks, children’s museums and even a dinosaur-themed restaurant that features its own “Build-A-Dino” center.

 Dino Land at Edaville Family Theme Park – Carver, MA

 Families are invited to join Dino Land’s friendly paleontologists and take a tour to see over 23 life-sized animatronic dinosaurs, go for a Dino Dig and check out the Dino Blast Shooting Gallery.
 Of course, there is a lot of dinosaur-themed finds in the gift shop as well.

 Good to Know: Edaville also features a Thomas Land with a lot of interactive rides and attractions for Thomas the Tank Engine fans.
 So depending on your family’s likes, this could be a win-win!

 Welcome to a dino digger’s dream.
 Over 1,500 prehistoric bones are still encased in the rock at Dinosaur Quarry exhibit hall on the Utah side of Dinosaur National Monument, and visitors can view reconstructed dinosaur fossils—like Allosaurus and a baby Stegosaurus.
 The quarry gives kids a view of the fossils in their natural state (instead of removed, cleaned, and reassembled), and when you’ve checked out the dino-box there are plenty of other activities (including hiking and kayaking on the Green River) to explore.